chapel-lang/chapel/doc/release/README.executing.rst

 A brief synopsis of these configuration constants is as follows:

-  --memTrack           : turn on memory tracking and enable reporting --memStats           : call printMemAllocStats() on normal termination --memLeaksByType     : call printMemAllocsByType() on normal termination --memLeaks           : call printMemAllocs() on normal termination --memMax=int         : set maximum level of allocatable memory --memThreshold=int   : set minimum threshold for memory tracking --memLog=string      : file to contain all memory reporting --memLeaksLog=string : if set, append final stats and leaks-by-type here
+  --memTrack            turn on memory tracking and enable reporting --memStats            call ``printMemAllocStats()`` on normal termination --memLeaksByType      call ``printMemAllocsByType()`` on normal termination --memLeaks            call ``printMemAllocs()`` on normal termination --memMax=int          set maximum level of allocatable memory --memThreshold=int    set minimum threshold for memory tracking --memLog=string       file to contain all memory reporting --memLeaksLog=string  if set, append final stats and leaks-by-type here

 ----------------
 Launcher Support
 ----------------

-For multilocale execution (see README.multilocale), Chapel programs are executed indirectly by a launcher.
+For multilocale execution (see :doc:`multilocale`), Chapel programs are executed indirectly by a launcher.
 This section covers command line options that assist launchers in doing their job.
 These options are not supported for general use.
-We document them here so that their presence in, say, the verbose output produced by "-v" can be understood.
+We document them here so that their presence in, say, the verbose output produced by ``-v`` can be understood.

 At present there is only one launcher support option:

-  -E<envVar>=<val> : set the given environment variable "envVar" to
+  -E <envVar=val>  set the given environment variable *envVar* to *val*.
-                     "val".